tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 The reason this occurred is because the block performed filtering of an internet address called an *IP address*, however, multiple unrelated websites can share an IP address.
-In doing implementing this type of filtering, ASIC blocked an unrelated 250,000 websites.
+In implementing this type of filtering, ASIC blocked an unrelated 249,998 websites.
 Clearly, a blocking mechanism cannot be implement this way and a repeat has not occurred since.
 Nevertheless, such profound eyeroll-inducing incompetence has become a recent trend of the (federal) Australian government.

 A repeat of some such stupidity is imminent.
+Not the brightest bricks in the box.

 Australian politicians have been banging on about internet filtering for quite some time now.
 Unfortunately, those same politicians seek their "expert advice"